psychemedia/eurydice-resources/resources/__training_ship.md

 ```

+## Maiden Voyage as a Training Vessel, October, 1877

 ```{admonition} The Eurydice, training ship, Captain M. A. S. Hare, was to go out of the ship basin at Portsmouth on Wednesday.
 :class: note dropdown